hazeorid/satellid-base/identity/value.md

 Custom Tagline
 --------------

-{NAME} by Hazeorid is a structured cross-platform knowledge organizer platform for individual and business
+Satellid by Hazeorid is a structured cross-platform knowledge organizer platform for individual and business

 + Organize Your Knowledge
 + One data & knowledge management solution system to connect them all